top of page

 Membership Secretary

 Stephen has a long association with the Royal Marines.
 His grandfather and father served as Royals in both world wars.
-His grandfather William served with the 4th Battalion RMLI and saw action in the St George’s Day Raid on Zeebrugge in 1918.
-His father Bernard served with the Corps from 1938 to 1954 and saw action while serving on board HMS Warspite (Salerno) and HMS London (Yangtze).
+His grandfather William served with the 4th Battalion RMLI and took part in the suicide, St George’s Day Raid on Zeebrugge in 1918 and was awarded the DSM.
+His father Bernard served with the Corps from 1938 to 1954 and saw action while serving on board HMS Warspite (Battle of Crete and Salerno) and on board HMS London (Yangtze Incident).
 He was awarded his "green lid" in 1944.

 Having returned from overseas Stephen joined the branch in 2012.
-He took over the role of branch treasurer in 2013 and following a wholesale review and overhaul of the branch’s membership function took over the role of membership secretary in 2016.
+He took over the role of branch treasurer in the same year, and following a wholesale review and overhaul of the branch’s membership function took over the role of membership secretary in 2016.

 Stephen has spent his career in the financial services industry and is a Liveryman of the Worshipful Company of Plaisterers and also a Freeman of the City of London.